torteshui/ShuiCast/README.md

 * Compiles with Visual Studio 2013
 * Code cleanup and better object-oriented design (work in progress)
 * Update of help file (work in progress)
+* Many small UI changes, partly taken over from AltaCast and Edcast-Reborn

 *AltaCast:*

-* Made main window slightly taller to accommodate larger encoder window
-* Items in main window spread out a little
-* Configuration window now uses tabs like Shoutcast encoder instead of buttons (looks more professional).
+* Configuration window now uses tabs instead of buttons (looks more professional)
-* YP configuration is editable when the "Public" setting is disabled.
+* YP configuration is editable when the "Public" setting is disabled
-* The "OK" and "Cancel" buttons were moved to the bottom on either side to make it less likely to click the wrong one
-* Server type drop down box enlarged
 * Encoder Password field now hides the password
 * Cleaned up the code to make it more compliant with today's standards